timurrrr/86buttdrop/README.md

 * A set of metric wrenches
   * Highly recommended: a _ratcheting_ wrench in a size that fits the 25 mm long bolts you bought
+* A set of deep metric sockets
-* A breaker bar and a 12 mm socket
+* A breaker bar (and a 1/2" to 3/8" adapter if needed for the sockets)
 * T50 L-shaped wrench
 * Optional: T50 bit with a low profile wrench
 * Zip ties